minjii1079/Design-for-a-Simple-Central-Processing-Unit/README.md

 # Design-for-a-Simple-Central-Processing-Unit
-A repository detailing the details and design of a basic CPU using VHDL, Intel Quartus II, and Altera FPGA.
+A repository outlining the details and design of a basic CPU using VHDL, Intel Quartus II, and Altera FPGA.
+Waveforms of the operations and a lab report talking about the implementation are available.
 This project was done as the final lab of COE 328.